 FCC Investigates Widespread CenturyLink Outage That Disrupted 911 Service

-The Federal Communications Commission has launched an investigation into a phone and internet outage that disrupted 911 services across the country starting Thursday.
+The Federal Communications Commission has launched an investigation into a phone and Internet outage that disrupted 911 services across the country starting Thursday.

-The telecommunications giant CenturyLink, based in Monroe, La., says the outage began at 8:18 am Eastern Time on Thursday.
-The website Down Detector says it primarily affected western states, but emergency service providers on both coasts reported disruptions.
-CenturyLink has said "a network element... was impacting customer services," but has offered no further details on the cause of the outage or the number of customers affected.
+The telecommunications giant CenturyLink, based in Monroe, La., says the outage began at 8:18 a.m.
+ET on Thursday.
+The website Down Detector says it primarily affected Western states, but emergency service providers on both coasts reported disruptions.
+CenturyLink has said "a network element ... was impacting customer services" but has offered no further details on the cause of the outage or the number of customers affected.

 "When an emergency strikes, it's critical that Americans are able to use 911 to reach those who can help," FCC Chairman Ajit Pai said in a press release Friday.
 "The CenturyLink service outage is therefore completely unacceptable, and its breadth and duration are particularly troubling."

-On Friday afternoon, more than 24 hours after first reporting the outage, CenturyLink's twitter feed said: "While our network is experiencing service disruptions, where CenturyLink is the 911 service provider 911 calls are completing."
+On Friday afternoon, more than 24 hours after first reporting the outage, CenturyLink's Twitter feed said: "While our network is experiencing service disruptions, where CenturyLink is the 911 service provider 911 calls are completing."
 The tweet followed an earlier one that prompted ridicule, in which CenturyLink suggested its customers drive to fire stations if they couldn't call 911.

 Social media posts from emergency service providers and media outlets from Boston to Tacoma, Wash., posted messages like this one, from the Helena, Mont., police department Thursday: